IDEMSInternational/rapidpro_abtesting/README.md

 a send_msg action.
 If multiple nodes match the text, the operation will affect all of these nodes.
 * The row_id from the A/B testing spreadsheets is ignored
-* Only nodes with a single action are supported for now.
-(TODO)
 * No ui_ output yet, RapidPro will lay everything out in a single column.